MNLierman/Tech-Research-Notes-and-Solutions/Windows/Optimizing-RAM-and-Resource-Usage.md

      * Improved system responsiveness.
    * **Considerations:**
      * Some startup apps are required for certain functions, it's important that these are encapsulated into an alternative startup mode.
-     * Keep in mind: The server version of windows is designed for a different use case case.
+     * Keep in mind: The server version of windows is designed for a different use case.

 **3. Combining Svchost Processes into Groups:**
    * **Potential Benefits:**
      * Reduced overhead by combining `svchost` processes into groups.
    * **Considerations:**
-     * Could decrease stablity; while this is unlikely in most cases, an unexpected unhandled crash in one service *could* crash the entire group.
+     * Could decrease stability; while this is unlikely in most cases, an unexpected unhandled crash in one service *could* crash the entire group.
 However, Windows 11 has great error handling within services.

 **4. Combining Single-Service Svchost Groups:**
    * **Potential Benefits:**